-- Supports programs in science, health, and education through specifically defined objectives in each field.
+- Supports programs in science and health through specifically defined objectives in each field.

 - Requires grantee institutions, in many cases, to share the cost of a project or raise matching funds.

 - Does not support annual operating costs of organizations, deficit reduction, capital campaigns, or individual sabbaticals.